ksunyan/mapSCAD/README.md

 ````
 In this example, the `transform()` method:
 * Sets the coordinate `[-76.0, 38.6]` (Longitude: 76.0 W, Latitude: 38.6 N) as the origin (`[0,0,0]` in the OpenSCAD coordinate system) for the 3D model.
 * Scales the geometries to a reasonable size.
-Since the geographic area covered by the GeoJSON data is small (roughly 2.4 degrees of latitude), `transform()` multiplies the distances between points by the parameter `scale_factor`.
+Since the geographic area that the GeoJSON data covers is small (roughly 2.4 degrees of latitude in this example), `transform()` multiplies the distances between points by the parameter `scale_factor`.

 #### 7. Eliminate gaps between features using `offset()`
 ```python
 bldr.offset(0.2)
 ```
-The positive `offset_data` value signals `write_scad_file()` to draw all polygon geometries in OpenSCAD with sides offset by `offset_delta` from the original polygon geometries stored in `features`.
+The positive `offset_data` value signals `write_scad_file()` (see Step 9) to draw all polygon geometries in OpenSCAD with sides offset by `offset_delta` from the original polygon geometries stored in `features`.
 Thus, in the OpenSCAD model, features will overlap by a small amount.
 These overlaps are good because they eliminate unwanted gaps between features.
+Gaps lead to problems when OpenSCAD renders the final 3D model.

 #### 8. Scale extrusion heights using `scale_heights()`
 ```python